Athens in the Late Bronze Age

 Athens in the Greek Dark Ages

-During the Dark Ages, Athens declined like other Mediterranean towns, and the old palace was abandoned, but the Athenians were proud to say that unlike Sparta or Corinth, Athens had never been sacked by invaders.
+During the Dark Ages, Athens got smaller like other Mediterranean towns.
+The old palace was abandoned.
+But the Athenians were proud to say that unlike Sparta or Corinth, Athens had never been sacked by invaders.

 Athens in the Archaic period